COVID Catch Up Funding

 Click here to view the range of interventions available.

-A detailed report reviewing the impact of this expenditure will be available in the Autumn Term of 2021, alongside the Pupil Premium Report.
+Click here for a detailed report reviewing the impact of this expenditure for 2020 to 2021, alongside the Pupil Premium Report.

 Further information provided by Gov.uk about the Covid-19 Catch Up Premium can be found by clicking here.